Patterns are the secret to everything.

 – innerVitamins, daily gems for the soul that we share in community.

-Facebook and Twitter call you a “user.”
-They’re in the business of amplifying “user” consciousness.
+For social media companies, every moment of our relationships is a monetizable transaction.
+They openly, shamelessly call us “users.”
 The dictionary defines “user” as “someone who takes unfair advantage of”; an addict, dopehead, druggie, fiend, freak, junkie, stoner.

-This is the hardest thing about taking a principled stand: watching so many good, smart people you admire nevertheless cave in to cultural norms.
+This is the hardest thing about taking a principled stand: watching so many good, smart people cave in the face of evil.
 Dietrich Bonhoeffer’s highly-esteemed peers caved in to Hitler and couldn’t understand his objections.
 Now, with social media, we’re enabling a new kind of Holocaust — an “inner Holocaust.”

-“We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil,” said Martin Luther King, Jr. This is what we’re doing with social media — passively cooperating with an unjust system, through patterns of organizing that “feed the demons.”
+“We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil,” said Martin Luther King, Jr. This is what we’re doing with social media — passively cooperating with an unjust system.

 In 1904, the Wright brothers got into a plane and buzzed around the heavens.
 As historian David McCullough explains, “With few exceptions there seemed to be no public interest at all, no local excitement or curiosity or sense of wonder over the miraculous thing happening right in Dayton’s own backyard.”